a2stuff/a2d/desktop/README.md

 #### Disk Copy Overlay

 The Disk Copy command replaces large chunks of memory and is best thought of as a separate application.
+The sources live in `../disk_copy/`.

 The first part (`disk_copy1.s`, $800-$9FF) loads into main memory the other overlays, but in turn it loads a second short ($200-byte) overlay